jhunt/shout/README.md

 Production?
 Well why didn't you say so?
 I recommend our [BOSH release][bosh]; it's very popular this time of year.

+We also have a Docker image, [huntprod/shout][docker], if that's your cup of tea.

 How Do I Use It?
 ----------------